SamWebb63/ProjectFileCompression/README.md

 # ProjectFileCompression

-Author: Sam Webb

-Cooperated with Adam Garcia on this assignment

-Date: 11/28/2020

-Course: CS 375

-Program Name: Project File Compression

-Program Description: This program takes .txt files and compresses them into either a .hh file or a .ll file depending on which program you are running.
-It also decompresses - or expands - .hh and .ll files into .txt files
+This program features two forms of compression: Huffman and LZW.
+SchubsH.java uses Huffman while SchubsL.java uses LZW.
+Finally Deschubs takes both files and decompresses both of them.

+# How to run and test

+1) Download this repository
+2) Save the file wherever you like and uncompress the folder
+3) Go to the command prompt and navigate to where the folder is
-Compile: mvn compile
+4) Compile with the command: mvn compile
-Excute: mvn test
+5) Execute with the command: mvn test